tytydraco/ExamineScraper/supplements/magnolia-bark-extract.md

 Magnolia officinalis has been found to interact with the dopamine transporter (39% inhibition at 10μg/mL) and to associate with the D5 dopamine receptor (11-64% ligand displacement at 10-100μg/mL) and no influence on the other dopamine receptors (D1, D2S, D3, D4.4).[36]
 It is not clear if magnolia is an agonist or antagonist at the D5 receptor.[36]

-A potential inhibition of the dopamine transporter associated with magnolia officinalis, and although most dopamine receptors do not interact with the extrac tthe D5 receptor may slightly
+A potential inhibition of the dopamine transporter associated with magnolia officinalis, and although most dopamine receptors do not interact with the extract, the D5 receptor may slightly

 There appear to be neuroprotective effects of magnolol as 10-20mg/kg intraperitoneal injections for two weeks (alongside the 6-OHDA neurotoxin 30m after the first dose) is able to normalize behavioural alterations when measured on day 15; 1mg/kg appeared to be effective as well.[37]